rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

       "image": "notifications/dataRetained.png",
       "ratio": "4-3",
-      "alt": "an error on an input with the data retained", "caption": "provide live validation on tab or exit" },
+      "alt": "an error on an input with the data retained", "caption": "provide validation as soon as the user has finished filling in a field" },
     {
       "type": "dont",
       "image": "notifications/didNotRetainData.png",
       "ratio": "4-3",
-      "alt": "form validation for a formatted phone field", "caption": "invalidate a form element while a user is actively typing" }
+      "alt": "form validation for a formatted phone field", "caption": "use live validation to instantly provide feedback while a user is typing for non complicated form fields" }
   ],
 }